AA-CubeSat-Team/Magnetometer/RPi/HMC5983/README.md

 sudo apt-get install libgsl-dev
 ```

-Note that GSL does take about 75MB of space, and we don't need all of it, so finding some alternative might be best for the project.
+Note that GSL does a bit of space and we don't use all of it's utilities, so finding some alternative might be best for the project.

 [Back to Table of Contents](#table-of-contents)